 Location: 3930 East Camelback Rd., Phoenix

 Late Oct-Early May: Saturdays from 9 a.m. to 1 p.m.

 7. The Farm at Agritopia

 The Farm at Agritopia describes itself as a “certified organic urban farm in the heart of Agritopia, growing produce for our local community.”
-The farm produces organic herbs, vegetables, fruits and grains that are available for purchase through either the Gilbert Farmers Market or the Agritopia Farm Stand.
+The farm produces organic herbs, vegetables, fruits and grains that are available for purchase through either the Gilbert Farmers Market (number 3 on this list) or the on-site Agritopia Farm Stand.

 Location: 3000 E. Ray Rd., Gilbert

 Hours: Daily 24 hours

 More than 20 vendors offer a variety of locally grown produce weekly at the Fountain Hills Farmers Market.
 Uniquely, it’s held in conjunction with Art on the Avenue, which features art from more than 30 local artists, making for a one-of-a-kind, all-inclusive experience.

 Hosted by the Tempe Community Action Agency and Tempe neighborhoods, this weekly market features local produce and a variety of other foods alongside arts and crafts.
 Proceeds benefit the Clark Park Garden.

 Hours: Saturdays from 9 a.m. to 1 p.m.